spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 **Review**

 The **Review** section allows you to review the cluster configuration before deploying the cluster.
-If everything is correct, click on **Finish Configuration** to start the cluster deployment, which may take up to 20 minutes.
+Click on **Finish Configuration** to start the cluster deployment, which may take up to 20 minutes.

 ![Cluster review page.](/clusters_pcg_deploy-app-pcg_cluster-review.png)